archtechx/laravel-seo/README.md

 ## Customization

+This package is completely flexible, and can be customized either by having its views modified (to change the existing templates), or by you developing an extension (to add more templates).

 ### Views

-You can publish views running `php artisan vendor:publish --tag=seo-views`.
+You can publish the Blade views by running `php artisan vendor:publish --tag=seo-views`.

 ### Extensions